 1994 marks a new turning point in the history Babolat.
 After more than a century exclusively devoted to strings and accessories, Pierre Babolat, the Chairman at the time, gambled on launching a range of racquets.
 Babolat goes on to become a complete equipment brand for players.
 Carlos Moya was the first to win with our racquets.

 In under two minutes, RDC allows a complete and very reliable diagnosis of the racquet and strings.
 The RDC is still a must-have tool for stringers!

-Pete Sampras is the only player in the century to have won Wimbledon seven times and holds an all time record total of 14 Grand Slam victories.
+Pete Sampras is the first player in the century to have won Wimbledon seven times and holds an all time record total of 14 Grand Slam victories.
 All with his Babolat VS strings!